-Various changes to hotkeys to make the simulator easier to control with the keyboard, and making hotkey functions easier to memorize by having more distinct buttons linked
+Various changes to hotkeys to make the simulator easier to control with the keyboard, and make hotkey functions easier to memorize by having more distinct buttons linked

-Huge improvement to the texture quality throughout – the amount of textures that can be loaded, as well as their default quality, has been improved
+Huge improvement to the texture quality throughout – the number of textures that can be loaded, as well as their default quality, has been improved